timvideos/getting-started/Summer-Of-Code.md

 # How to ask for help

 Google Summer of Code will require you to work independently and hence showing independent investigation and troubleshooting skills **is a must**.
-We definitely encourage asking questions of the mentors but you must demonstrated researching the question.
+We definitely encourage asking questions of the mentors but you must demonstate researching the question.

 The following is **bad** example.
 It demonstrates no research or thinking.
 The response to this question will be a link to this page!